kshypachov/zephyr_reddit_board/reddit_board/doc/Part_1_en.md

 ## 💡 Planned Series

+- **Part 3 and beyond** — Depending on interest, feedback, and usefulness, the number of posts is not fixed.
 - **Part 2** — Connecting the W5500 Ethernet chip
 - **Part 1** — Creating a board definition: `dts`, `Kconfig`, `board.yml`
 - **(Maybe later)** Part 0 — Installing Zephyr SDK and configuring CLion IDE